zosma180/jackknife/README.md

 ## Description
 **jackknife** is a multi-tool that provides a set of utility functions to face the wild projects.
-All blades are typescript compatible.
+All the blades are typescript compatible.

 ---